Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Auxiliary concepts of graph theory for the bridge length algorithm

 A \emph{labelled quotient graph ($\LQG$)} is $G/\La$ whose every edge $e$ has a direction (say, from the $\La$-equivalence class of $p$ to $\La$-equivalence class of $q$) and the \emph{translational vector} $\vb*{v}(e)=(c_1,\dots,c_n)\in\Z^n$, see Fig.~\ref{fig:quotient_periodic_graph}.
 Changing the direction of $e$ multiplies each coordinate of $\vb*{v}(e)$ by $(-1)$.
 An equivalence of LQGs is a composition of a graph isomorphism and changes in edge directions that match all translational vectors. \end{dfn}

+Translational vectors $\vb*{v}(e)$ are also called \emph{voltages} if $G/\La$ is considered a \emph{voltage graph} or a \emph{gain graph} in topological graph theory.
 In crystallography, labelled quotient graphs have been studied by many authors.
-Section~6 in \cite{chung1984nomenclature} generated 3-periodic nets by considering used LQGs whose translational vectors have coordinates $\{-1,0,1\}$.
+Section~6 in \cite{chung1984nomenclature} generated 3-periodic nets by considering LQGs whose translational vectors have entries from $\{-1,0,1\}$.
 Section~2 in \cite{cohen1990recognizing} described an algorithm to find connected components of a fixed periodic graph in terms of its LQG.
 Proposition~5.1 in \cite{eon2011euclidean} showed how to reconstruct a periodic graph up to translations from LQG and a lattice basis, which we also prove in Lemma~\ref{lem:lifting} in our notations for completeness.
 Section~3 in \cite{eon2016topological} described surgeries on building units of LQGs.
-Theorem~6.1 in \cite{eon2016vertex} characterised 3-connected minimal periodic graphs. \cite{mccolm2024realizations} initiated a search for systematic periodic graphs realisable by real crystal nets, see also \cite{edelsbrunner2024merge}.
+Theorem~6.1 in \cite{eon2016vertex} characterised 3-connected minimal periodic graphs (with a slightly different definition of 'minimal'). \cite{mccolm2024realizations} initiated a search for systematic periodic graphs realisable by real crystal nets, see also \cite{edelsbrunner2024merge}.

-The quotient graph $G/\La$ in Fig.~\ref{fig:quotient_periodic_graph} has two vertices $p,q$.
-If we orient the three edges of $G/\La$ from $p$ to $q$, the translational vector $(0,0)$ of the blue edge in $G/\La$ means that the corresponding straight-line blue edge in the lifted graph $G$ connects points of $S$ within the same unit cell $U$ with a basis $\vb*{v_1},\vb*{v_2}$.
-The orange edge with the translational vector $(1,1)$ means that each of its infinitely many liftings in $G$ joins a point in a cell $U$ to another point in the cell $U+\vb*{v_1}+\vb*{v_2}$.
+The labelled quotient graph $G/\La$ in Fig.~\ref{fig:quotient_periodic_graph} has two vertices $p,q$.
+If we orient the three edges of $Q=G/\La$ from $p$ to $q$, the translational vector $(0,0)$ of the blue edge $e_b$ in $G/\La$ means that the corresponding straight-line blue edge in the lifted graph $G\subset\R^2$ connects points of $S$ within the same unit cell $U$ with the basis $\vb*{v_1},\vb*{v_2}$.
+The orange edge with the translational vector $(1,1)$ means that each of its infinitely many liftings in $G\subset\R^2$ joins a point in a cell $U$ to another point in the cell $U+\vb*{v_1}+\vb*{v_2}$.